LBNE/FNALCore/README.md

 - Make updates easier
 - Retain upstream commits so that patches to the C++ code can be submitted upstream.
-- Retain upstream commits so that future adoption of FNALCore holds prior history of files.
+- Retain upstream commits so that any future adoption of FNALCore holds prior history of files.

 Git offers several options for this, the most common being submodules